E. R. Bills: Life and career

-Bills continues to investigate and research controversial Texas history and author books, articles and editorials that challenge and inspire readers.
+The August 2023 publication of Tell-Tale Texas: Investigations in Infamous History (The History Press) cemented Bills' reputation as one of the foremost critics of white fragility and selective amnesia in the Lone Star State.
+And he still continues to investigate and research controversial Texas history and author books, articles and editorials that challenge and inspire readers.
+Bills' nonfiction papers and research are now part of the "E. R. Bills Collection" at Texas Christian University in Fort Worth.

+On October 4, 2024, Fawkes Press released The Halloween in Me, a definitive collection of Bills' horror novellas (and some short stories).
+Kirkus Reviews said "Bills displays an innate sense for the reader’s experience" and called it "a fun, imaginative story collection with solid horror and writing."

-Slocum Massacre
+Slocum massacre

-After the publication of Bills’ The 1910 Slocum Massacre: An Act of Genocide in East Texas in May 2014, Bills and Constance Hollie-Jawaid, a descendant of victims of the Slocum Massacre, worked together on a historical marker application commemorating the atrocity.
+After the publication of Bills’ The 1910 Slocum Massacre: An Act of Genocide in East Texas in May 2014, Bills and Constance Hollie-Jawaid, a descendant of victims of the Slocum massacre, worked together on a historical marker application commemorating the atrocity.
 Hollie-Jawaid submitted it to the Anderson County Historical Commission and members there were immediately hostile.
 Commission officials criticized Hollie-Jawaid’s application, variously claiming it was unprofessional, based on rumors, antagonistic and, finally, too focused on negative history rather than positive.
 Hollie-Jawaid subsequently petitioned the Texas State Historical Commission directly and, on January 29, 2015, the Commission unanimously approved the Slocum Massacre historical marker application with a score of 98 on a 100-point scale.
 When it was placed and dedicated on January 16, 2016, it became the first state of Texas historical marker to specifically acknowledge racial violence against African Americans.

 In 2016, Bills and Hollie-Jawaid completed The First Eight, a screenplay based on the Slocum Massacre.
 In late 2017, Bills book, The 1910 Slocum Massacre: An Act of Genocide in East Texas, was optioned for film treatment.
 In early 2018, Bills and Hollie-Jawaid wrote Shallow Playground, a second screenplay related to the Slocum Massacre and it, too, was optioned for film treatment.